-Singers: Two contrasting songs, one in English and, if possible, one in a foreign language.
+Two contrasting songs, one in a foreign language if possible.

 1. Ask two teachers to fill out and submit a recommendation form.

 2. If you are a singer, an accompanist will be provided for your audition.
+(But an accompanist is not required for instrumental auditions.)
 At least two weeks before your audition, send copies of your vocal sheet music to:

 Audition Location, Parking, and Accommodations

-Auditions are held in Krieg Hall (the music building) at 632 Woodlawn Ave.
+Auditions are held in Krieg Hall (the music building) at 632 Woodlawn Ave., Springfield, Ohio.

 Free parking is available in the Student Center Parking Lot (across the street from Krieg Hall, on the other side of Ward Street), and in the Krieg Hall Parking Lot (just to the east side of Krieg Hall).
 If you are visiting Wittenberg from out of town, you might wish to check this list of Springfield hotels.

-Music scholarships are renewable annually, as long as you are in good academic standing and you fulfill the requirements of the scholarship (see below).
-All students, regardless of major, are eligible; music majors are eligible for the highest music scholarships.
+Your music scholarship (which is a Wittenberg Special Interest Award) is renewable annually, as long as you are in good academic standing and you fulfill the requirements of the scholarship (see below).
+All students, regardless of major, are eligible; music majors are eligible for the largest music scholarships.
 Financial need is not a determining factor for music scholarships.
-For information on need-based financial aid, click here.
+On the other hand, you may want to learn about need-based financial aid.

 To maintain a talent-based scholarship in music, a student must fulfill these conditions:

 Every semester on campus, successfully participate in a large music ensemble (as assigned by directors of the ensembles):